sunflowerit/server-ux/mass_merge_lite/README.rst

 Functional Usage
 ----------------
 Go to Settings - Manage user - Tick Mass Merge	boolean field to give access.
-Go to Settings - Mass Merge - Mass Merge.
-Create merge for your chosen model.

 Go to Settings - Technical - Merge records.
 There are two tools: